ATM2100/GuidedWalkThroughOfLinux/Guide.md

 mkdir thisIsCamelCase
 ```

-If you chose to include spaces in your files paths, let me know ahead of time so I don't have to watch.
+If you choose to include spaces in your file paths, prepare to suffer because you denote a space in file paths with `\ `.
 What you have to do every time there is a space, you also have to include a `\` before it.
 There are other ways but that is the main one.
-Over all, it is better to use any naming convention instead of spaces.
+Overall, it is better to use any naming convention instead of spaces.

-A useful tip is if you want to create multiple directories in one go is to include the `-p` flag.
+A useful tip to create multiple directories in one go is to include the `-p` flag.
 The intuitive thing to do is
 ```
 $ mkdir DIRECTORY/INADIRECTORY
 ```
-where you first make DIRECTORY and then put INADIRECTORY inside of DIRECTORY.
-By default however, mkdir will see this as an attempt to make the INADIRECTORY inside the presumed to be existing DIRECTORY.
+Where you first make DIRECTORY and then put INADIRECTORY inside of DIRECTORY.
+By default, however, mkdir will see this as an attempt to make the INADIRECTORY inside the presumed to be existing DIRECTORY.
 To get more value out of `mkdir`, you can do this instead:
 ```
 $ mkdir -p DIRECTORY/INADIRECTORY
 ```
-This will make DIRECTORY and also make put INADIRECTORY into DIRECTORY.
+This will make DIRECTORY and also put INADIRECTORY into DIRECTORY.

 ### mv
-MoVe or `mv` is the command for moving files around as well as renaming them. `mv` takes two arguments, a target and a destination.
+MoVe, or `mv`, is the command for moving files around and renaming them. `mv` takes two arguments, a target and a destination.
 A lot of the time, `mv` commands look like this:
 ```
 $ mv TARGET DESTINATION
 ```